Skip links

 Endometriosis can present as severe menstrual or pelvic pain, heavy menstrual bleeding, as well as signs of it locally invading the bowel or bladder.
 Sometimes it doesn’t cause any symptoms, but can later be found when an exploratory keyhole surgery (laparoscopy) is carried out as an investigation for infertility.
 Between 30 – 50% of women who present with infertility will have co-existent endometriosis.
 Research has demonstrated significant improvement in fertility when it is surgically removed by laparoscopic surgery.

-Risk factors for signs of endometriosis include having a mother or sister diagnosed, having a persistently shorter menstrual cycle, early onset of periods before 11 years, and exposure to environmental chemicals such as dioxins produced in some plastic manufacturing and chlorinated bleaching processes.
+Risk factors for signs of endometriosis include having a mother or sister diagnosed, having a persistently shorter menstrual cycle, early onset of periods before 11 years of age, and exposure to environmental chemicals such as dioxins produced in some plastic manufacturing and chlorinated bleaching processes.
 Diet and other lifestyle factors don’t appear to have an impact.

-When a woman has had the diagnosis of endometriosis made, she naturally may become concerned about its effect on pregnancy.
+When a woman has had the diagnosis of endometriosis, she naturally may become concerned about its effect on pregnancy.
 This often increases anxiety over the likely success of having a family.
 Women with endometriosis are more likely to have had assisted reproduction or IVF to have achieved their pregnancy, which further increases concerns and vulnerability.
+They are also more likely to have a high-risk pregnancy, which is why it’s important to consult with your obstetrician.

-Endometriosis has the potential to contribute to several adverse pregnancy problems.
+During pregnancy, endometriosis has the potential to contribute to several adverse pregnancy problems and can belinked with ectopic pregnancy.
 In early pregnancy, endometriosis is associated with double the risk of ectopic pregnancy (in fallopian tube), a 50-70% increased risk of early miscarriage and increased pelvic pain the first trimester.

 A research meta-analysis of 24 worldwide studies involving more than one million women found that endometriosis is associated with: